cdclaxton/shortest-path-web-app/test-data-sets/set-2/readme.md

 ## Dataset 0

-The files in this folder form a simple, but complete data set for testing the graph store loader
+The files in this folder form a simple graph, but one of the records is invalid.

 The graph structure is: